The Shadowmancer Returns: The Curse of Salamander Street

-The Shadowmancer Returns is the fourth novel in Graham Taylor's Shadowmancer series, following Tersias, and a direct sequel to Shadowmancer.
+The Shadowmancer Returns is a children's fantasy novel by G. P. Taylor, published in 2007.
+It is the fourth novel in Taylor's Shadowmancer series, following Tersias (2005), and a direct sequel to Shadowmancer (2002).

 Plot summary

 In this sequel to Shadowmancer, Thomas, Kate, and Raphah flee from the evil sorcerer Demurral and head to London with Jacob Crane.
-But once there, their ship is seized and they are lured into the dark heart of the city.
+Once there, their ship is seized and they are lured into the dark heart of the city.
 Further north, Raphah and Beadle set off on a terrifying journey in search of their friends; a journey haunted by mysterious enemies and a shadowy beast intent on their doom.

-Cultural references
+Cultural allusions

-Several myths and legends are incorporated into the story, such as The Wandering Jew, The Holy Grail and Black Dogs.
-Furthermore, Beadle remembers meeting a man from eastern Europe, who came to Whitby via shipwreck with a black dog - a reference to Bram Stoker's novel Dracula where the Count arrives at Whitby from a shipwreck in the shape of an enormous black dog.
+Several myths and legends are incorporated into the story, such as the Wandering Jew, The Holy Grail and Black Dogs.
+Furthermore, Beadle remembers meeting a man from eastern Europe, who came to Whitby via shipwreck with a black dog, a reference to Bram Stoker's novel Dracula where the Count arrives at Whitby from a shipwreck in the shape of an enormous black dog.